10 most common myths about commercial fire sprinklers

 Nope.
 Doesn’t happen like that, at least not in most situations.
 Very few systems are designed so that sprinklers will release water at the pull of an alarm.
 In most situations, the sprinkler heads have a thermal element in them that will melt at a specific temperature, or there will be a liquid in the element that expands with heat, allowing the sprinkler to activate when the element bursts.

 2) Sprinkler systems only contain water

-While it’s true that office spaces, shopping malls and residential buildings are equipped with wet pipe systems that contain water, many others don’t.
+While it’s true that office spaces, shopping malls and residential buildings are equipped with wet pipe systems that contain water, this is a common myth about commercial fire sprinkler systms.
 For example, water used in a kitchen fire could only make the situation more dangerous.
 Therefore, wet chemicals containing organic or inorganic salts are mixed with water so the fire can be extinguished in what’s called a saponification process, which suffocates the fire.